-Now that we’ve covered how to store gasoline safely, let’s dive into how to handle it properly to avoid unwanted accidents.
+Now that we’ve covered how to store gasoline safely, let’s talk about the right way to handle it and avoid unwanted accidents.
 Here are some safety reminders to keep in mind:

-- It’s common sense that you shouldn’t smoke anywhere near where fuel is handled, especially at the pump.
+- Don’t smoke anywhere near where fuel is handled, especially at the pump.

 - You’ll probably get gasoline on your vehicle, too.
-Make sure you wipe the area down with a wet paper towel or moist rag.
+Wipe the area down with a moist rag or wet paper towel.

-- You should only use gasoline for its intended purposes.
+- Use gasoline only for its intended purposes.
 Don’t mix even a small amount of it with kerosene or diesel, and never use gasoline in kerosene heaters or lamps.

-- To avoid suffocation and for better ventilation, handle gasoline outdoors.
+- Handle gasoline outdoors to avoid suffocation and for better ventilation.

 - For minor spills, let sawdust, paper, or a rag absorb the gasoline.
 Larger spills may be contained and collected.
-Also, check with your local government or hazardous waste disposal center for proper disposal.
+Check with your local government or hazardous waste disposal center for proper disposal.

-- For any surfaces that come into contact with gasoline, make sure you remove all remnants of gas before you smoke or light a match near them.
+- For any surfaces that come into contact with gasoline, remove all remnants of gas before you smoke or light a match near them.

 How Long Does Gasoline Last?

 Ideally, standard gasoline should be used within 30 days.
-But if you follow proper storage guidelines, you can store it for as long as three to six months, and it will remain of good quality.
+But if you follow proper storage guidelines, you can store it for as long as three to six months, and its quality will remain good.

-However, just because it starts to go bad after a month, it doesn’t mean it becomes toxic or unusable.
-BUT its efficiency does go down over time due to oxidation and evaporation of its volatile compounds.
+However, just because it starts to go bad after a month doesn’t mean it becomes toxic or unusable.
+Its efficiency does go down over time due to oxidation and evaporation of its volatile compounds.

-Still, be cautious about using old gas because it can cause some long-term damages to your vehicle, and they might cost you a large sum of money to fix them after the emergency.
+Still, be cautious about using old gas because it can cause some long-term damage to your vehicle, and it might cost you a large sum of money to fix after the emergency.

-One thing that you should also watch out for is using contaminated gas.
-Why?
+Watch out for contaminated gas.
 It can lead to corrosion that can damage your fuel system.

 slightly darker and smells sour = old gas